 Moving to Dubai does not have to be a hassle at all if you have your paperwork in order as well as the helping hand of the world's first tech-driven moving platform that specializes in organizing the whole moving process called Shyft.
 All you have to do is go to Shyft Moving Website and fill out the form.
-From there your Move Assistant will get in touch with you at the time that you specify.
+From there your Move Coach will get in touch with you at the time that you specify.

 This is a meeting that is done using the free downloadable app called ShyftNext.
-It is where you will have a video call with your Move Assistant to guide you through the whole moving process.
+It is where you will have a video call with your Move Coach to guide you through the whole moving process.
 As well as create your inventory list for you.
 This inventory list is 95% accurate, and it will be sent to you within half an hour from the end of the video call.
-Once you are happy with your inventory list and have made changes to it, you will send it back to your Move Assistant.
+Once you are happy with your inventory list and have made changes to it, you will send it back to your Move Coach.